 Objective 1.
 Characterize transgenic barley overexpressing HvUGT13248.
 As described above, we created transgenic barley lines overexpressing HvUGT13248 and showed that they exhibit high levels of DON resistance in roots on DON-containing media.
-We backcrossed the HvUGT13248 transgene into Rasmusson.
-These lines are ready for field testing in the summer of 2017.
+We backcrossed the HvUGT13248 transgene into Rasmusson and selected lines for future study.

 Objective 2.
 Fine map and characterize the chromosome 6H bin 7 FHB resistance QTL.
-We identified recombinants in the chromosome 6H bin7 region associated with FHB resistance and are testing these lines in the summer of 2016.
+We identified recombinants in the chromosome 6H bin 7 region associated with FHB resistance and tested these lines in the summers of 2016 and 2017.

 Significant results:

 We identified genes that were differentially expressed between resistant and susceptible genotypes and these genes are being used to further understand the mechanisms of genetic resistance, tools to manipulate resistance, and a resource to identify SNPs for mapping.
-We mapped two novel QTL for FHB resistance on chromosome 5H and 6H.
+We mapped three novel QTL for FHB resistance on chromosome 3H, 5H and 6H.
 We have identified recombinants in the chromosome 6H bin7 and chromosome 2H bin8 regions and are in the process of fine mapping each region.
 We developed transgenic barley overexpressing HvUGT13248 that will be an additional source of resistance to FHB.

 Key Outcomes or other achievements: